Application

 fees waived

-Law in Practice, LLB (Hons), with industry placement
+Law in Practice, LLB (Hons)

 University of Greenwich, United Kingdom